sev-90/sev-90.github.io/_portfolio/travelTime_VRVM.md

 ## Travel time predictions and predictive uncertainty
 Then, trained $\mathcal{M}=20$ VRVM models are utilized to construct the predictive ensemble model.
-The predictive ensemble distribution is the mixture of predictive distributions of the trained models \eqref{ensemble1}.
+The predictive ensemble distribution is the mixture of predictive distributions of the trained models.
 To evalute the performance of the trained models and the final ensemble model, two different metrics are deployed, the **root-mean-square error (RMSE)** and **mean absolute percentage error (MAPE)**.
 Results present the predictions on unseen test data set (size of ~1.2k) for trip travel times +/- one predicted standard deviation, which represents the epistemic uncertainty automatically predicted in the adopted Bayesian learning framework.
 Below also is the errors histograms where error is defined as $(error = y_{predict}-y_{true})$.
 To evaluate the overall generalization performance of the model, we tested the trained ensemble model on five different unseen data sets.
 The average RMSE score was 147.24s with a standard deviation of 10.31s, while the average MAPE score was 0.45 with a standard deviation of 0.016.
 Overall, the scores imply a satisfactory performance specifically for most trips with medium travel time length.
 In contrast, for very short trips and very long trips, the model's performance degrades.
 It can be observed that for the relatively short trips, the model overestimates the travel times, and this is perhaps due to averaging effect that arises from utilizing constant width parameter in Gaussian kernel functions.
 While, for the long trips, the discrepancy might be due to either something unusual along the journey or the lack of enough long trip data.